Hassanat-Awodipe/hassanat/README.md

 - 👋 Hi, I’m @Hassanat-Awodipe
 - 👀 I’m interested in insights generation and decision-making by recognising trends from datasets
-- 🌱 I’m currently working towards a Google Data Analytics Certification an Udacity Data Analyst Nanodegree sponsored by ALX and a CFGDegree sponsored by Code First Girls
+- 🌱 I’m currently working towards a Google Data Analytics Certification, an Udacity Data Analyst Nanodegree sponsored by ALX and a CFGDegree sponsored by Code First Girls
 - 💞️ I’m looking to collaborate on anything data!
 - 📫 How to reach me ...